scottnonnenberg/blog/pages/posts/2015-10-09-contract-teaching.md

 Once the classroom time was complete, I worked with the dev team to start developing real features on their pilot project.
 A few times early on it was me and another developer pair programming a feature, the developer with hands on the keyboard.
 But we quickly settled into a rhythm: a bigger room with a large screen on the wall, one person on the keyboard, and a whole group of us watching and giving advice.
 This is usually called mob programming.
 It made sense; with more people in the room, more could learn from my guidance.

-The shift in focus to real development of features changed the tone; these weren’t toy examples anymore.
-The energy in the room was far higher, since was how they’d be doing things going forward: create a branch in git, write tests first, write production-quality code, then submit a pull request.
+The shift in focus to real development of features changed the tone; these weren't toy examples anymore.
+The energy in the room was far higher, since was how they'd be doing things going forward: create a branch in git, write tests first, write production-quality code, then submit a pull request.
 No doubt about it, getting good at this process would pay big dividends.

 That is why I prefer this kind of learning, in the process of developing new features, on an as-needed basis.
 In contrast to predefined curriculum and purely illustrative tasks, there is no doubt as to whether the material will be useful in the future.